thehitechpanky/stockexchange/README.md

 </ol>
 </ul>
 ====================
-<p>This will be a self sufficient independent market having its own stocks and shares whose prices will be determined based on market demand.</p>
+<p>This will be a self sufficient independent market having its own stocks and shares whose prices will be determined based on market demand and supply.</p>
 <p>There will be two types of Markets in the game:
 <ol><li>Primary Market<li>Secondary Market</ol></p>
 <p>There will be two types of users of the game: